Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

 Giancarlo Stanton At The Plate

-- Looking at the 71 games he has played this season, he's hit a home run in 17 of them (23.9%), and in 6.2% of his trips to the plate.
+- He has homered in 23.6% of his games this year, and 6.1% of his trips to the dish.

-- Stanton has picked up an RBI in 36.6% of his games this season, with two or more RBI in 16.9% of his games.
-He has also driven in three or more runs in five contests.
+- In 26 games this year (36.1%), Stanton has picked up an RBI, and in 12 of those games (16.7%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

+- In 28 of 72 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.